 Discipline should focus on deterring unacceptable behavior by encouraging the child to develop internal controls.
 Foster Parents are expected to practice trauma informed parenting, which includes defining rules that establish limits and types of acceptable behavior, and communicate to the child at the child's level of understanding.
 These rules must be clearly explained to each child.
-Corporal punishment of foster children is NOT permitted.
+Foster parents shall not use corporal punishment of any kind.
 Disciplinary policies are outlined in Florida Administrative Code 65C - 45.